 Does it Matter When You Take Probiotics?To fully answer this question, you must first take a close look at what probiotics are and how they work.
 Probiotics are supplements that contain live microorganisms such as yeast or bacteria that work to support the healthy and beneficial bacteria in your tummy.
 Typically, probiotics work by preventing the unfettered growth of harmful bacteria and other organisms in your stomach.
 As a result, these supplements reinforce your gut barrier and restores healthy bacteria to nominal levels after you have suffered a disturbance from outside forces such as illness or medication, especially antibiotics.
 While research in the field is a little limited, there is evidence that probiotics help to support and boost your immune system, skin, oral, and even mental health.
 However, the fact that probiotics are live microorganisms means that they play by the same rules as most other gut bacteria.
 This makes them very sensitive microorganisms that are easily affected by factors such as stomach acid, temperature, and the kind of food you eat.
 In short, the condition of your stomach when the probiotics go in can easily help them thrive or hinder them from doing so.
 So, to answer the question, "does it matter when you take probiotics?"
 Yes, it does matter when you take probiotics.
 In fact, not only does it matter when, but it also matters how you take them, which will only work towards raising the next best questions:

 - When is the best time to take probiotics?

 - Why can't I follow the instructions on the label?

-This is a valid question because every probiotic bottle comes with instructions telling you when and how to take the supplements.
+Why Not Just Follow the Instructions on the Label?This is a valid question because every probiotic bottle comes with instructions telling you when and how to take the supplements.
 The problem is that the instructions are often all over the place and vary from manufacturer to manufacturer.
 For the most part, you will see labels telling to take your probiotics: